-Automated cyber-security assessment tools are useful at tasks that require repetitive processes on large data sets—such as risk documentation and compliance automation.
+Automated cyber-security assessment tools are useful for tasks that require repetitive processes on large data sets—such as risk documentation and compliance automation platforms.

-CyberStrong is a risk and compliance assessment tool that can automate workflows, collect data, and report—thereby removing the need for human intervention.
+CyberStrong is a risk and compliance assessment tool that can automate security operations through workflows, collecting data, and reporting—thereby removing the need for human intervention.
 You can secure your organization against threats while saving time and money.

 Contact us today to learn more about CyberStrong—the cyber risk automation solution that augments and enables fully automated risk and compliance assessments.